-We pray that your worshipping experience with us will be inspirational and uplifting.
-If this is your first visit to our Church, we invite you to enter your name, and contact information in our Guest Book located at the entrance of the Church or by sending us an email at firstname.lastname@example.org.
+We pray that your worshiping experience with us will be inspirational and uplifting.
+If this is your first visit to our Church, we invite you to enter your name, and contact information in our Guest Book located at the entrance of the Church or by sending us an email at email@example.com.

 As for Holy Communion, only baptized and/or chrismated Orthodox Christians may partake of the Sacrament.
 At the end of the Divine Liturgy, you are welcomed to come and receive the Antidoron (blessed bread), and also join us for the Social Hour in the Parish Hall.